“What do you do?” I’m asked.

 This is the most common one-liner I dish out.
 Although e-learning is only a part of my job profile, it’s the quickest and easiest way to describe my work to most people.
 With everyone downloading apps (educational or otherwise), most people have an awareness of all things digital.
 It’s not an authentic reply, but it’s one that gets the conversation moving.

 This response is for people of the old school, who may be digitally un-savvy.
 They are more likely to understand my work if I explain it in terms of the teaching profession.
 So with them, I rarely drop terms like e-learning or m-learning.
-Instead my explanation of ID revolves around traditional courseware and learning theories.
+Instead, my explanation of ID revolves around traditional courseware.

 - Just as a film director directs all the aspects of film-making, I direct all the aspects of creating a true learning experience.